-Currently, I am an associate professor of art history and affiliated with the program in Indigeneity, Race, and Ethnicity Studies at Whitman College, located in the traditional Weyíiletpuu (Cayuse), Imatalamláma (Umatilla), and Walúulapam (Walla Walla) homelands.
-I am also the incoming director of Whitman’s new Social Justice concentration.
-Previously, I taught at the Corcoran College of Art and Design in Washington D.C., and held postdoctoral fellowships in Environment, Culture, and Sustainability at the University of Minnesota and at Brown University’s Pembroke Center for Teaching and Research on Women.
-My research has also been supported by the Getty Research Institute, the Smithsonian Institution, the Social Science Research Council of Canada, among others.
-This site features selected scholarship and teaching.
-I welcome possibilities for collaboration, so please reach out if interested.
+Lisa Uddin is an historian of U.S. American art, visual culture, and the built environment in the African Diaspora.
+She researches how expressive formations of blackness and anti-blackness have built, and rebuilt, the United States, and how these formations connect to Black migrations and solidarities.
+Her teaching connects modern and contemporary art and architecture to critical-reparative projects across and beyond academia.
+She is Associate Professor of Art History and Paul Garrett Fellow at Whitman College, located in the traditional Weyíiletpuu (Cayuse), Imatalamláma (Umatilla), and Walúulapam (Walla Walla) homelands, and Director of Whitman’s Social Justice concentration.
+Previously, Uddin taught at the Corcoran College of Art and Design, and held postdoctoral fellowships in Environment, Culture, and Sustainability at the University of Minnesota and at Brown University’s Pembroke Center for Teaching and Research on Women.
+Her work has been supported by the Getty Research Institute, the Smithsonian Institution, the Social Science Research Council of Canada, among others.
+This site features selected scholarship and pedagogy as a map for possible collaborations.
+Please reach out if interested.

 Design History